Bobo-y/Bobo-y/README.md

 ### Hi, I'm lulu. 👋

-I'm a cver work in baidu, focus on detection, classification, recognition, segmentation, also interested in Gan, NLP.
+I'm a cver work， focus on detection, classification, recognition, segmentation, also interested in Gan, NLP.

 like code, like share.